design-automation/mobius-mooc-generator/test/input/Course/w1/s2/u2/_quiz_and_model.md

 ===

 The solution to this problem is xxx.
-Here is a more detailed description of teh solution.
+Here is a more detailed description of the solution.
 Each line will be a seperate paragraph.